meiao/genericSignature-jdk17-bug/README.md

 The bug demonstrated by this repo was accepted and has been fixed.
 See https://bugs.openjdk.java.net/browse/JDK-8282241 for details.

+## Fixed in 17.0.5
+On Oct 18 Java 17.0.5 was released with the fix for the bug that caused this.

 ## Background
 At New Relic we instrument classes to send telemetry data to our servers.
 We use ASM for bytecode manipulation.